dffischer/pkgrepotools/offbranch.md

 ## EXIT STATUS

-Exit code 0 mimics the behaviour of the git commit command, when run without the -q switch.
-In quiet mode, the numbers in braces will be returned on the respective events, when
+Exit codes below 8 indicate successful termination, possibly as requested by user interaction.
+The numbers in braces will be returned on the respective events, when

   - a commit was successfully created from the given file and commit message (0),